 Europe has a lot of appeal for travellers due to its huge cultural diversity and small distances between countries.
 Eastern Europe is not a top priority on travellers’ lists and that makes it even more fascinating.

 How my road trip plan started out

 I come from Eastern Europe, and I can understand how the media can distort a place or a country’s public perception, and that gives me an advantage, I guess.

-It makes me more curious and wanting to explore more on my own.
-Perhaps, another advantage would be that I not afraid of uncomfortable situations because after living within a system recovering from the influences of the Soviet Union and communism, I can easily relate to others raised in a similar environment.
+It makes me more curious and want to explore more on my own.
+Perhaps, another advantage would be that I not afraid of uncomfortable situations because, after living within a system recovering from the influences of the Soviet Union and communism, I can easily relate to others raised in a similar environment.

 Also, my boyfriend doesn’t drive and driving that much, a small city car with manual transmission and no auto-pilot were all the reasons I had to rethink my road trip.